 Plaintiff incorporates all preceding and subsequent paragraphs by reference.

-As an intended result of their intentional wrongful conduct as set forth in this Complaint, Defendants have knowingly profited and benefited from opioid purchases made by Plaintiff, healthcare providers, and consumers in Rockbridge County.
+As an intended result of their intentional wrongful conduct as set forth in this Complaint, Defendants have knowingly profited and benefited from opioid purchases made by Plaintiff and its residents.

-In exchange for opioid purchases, and at the time Plaintiff and others made these payments, Plaintiff expected that Defendants had not misrepresented any material facts regarding opioids, and had complied with their legal obligations in the manufacture, marketing, distribution, dispensation, and reimbursement of opioids.
+In exchange for opioid purchases, and at the time Plaintiff and its residents made these payments, Plaintiff and its residents expected that Defendants had not misrepresented any material facts regarding opioids, and had complied with their legal obligations in the manufacture, marketing, distribution, dispensation, and reimbursement of opioids.

-Defendants have been unjustly enriched in the form of profits because of their wrongful conduct, and as a matter of equity, Defendants should be required to disgorge their unjustly obtained profits from purchases of opioids made by Rockbridge County.
+Defendants have been unjustly enriched in the form of profits because of their wrongful conduct, and as a matter of equity, Defendants should be required to disgorge their unjustly obtained profits from purchases of opioids made by Halifax County.

 PRAYER FOR RELIEF

-WHEREFORE, Plaintiff, Rockbridge County, prays that the Court enter judgement against the Defendants, jointly and severally, as follows:
+WHEREFORE, Plaintiff, Halifax County, prays that the Court enter judgement against the Defendants, jointly and severally, as follows:

-(1) awarding compensatory damages in an amount not less than $40,000,000, or as determined at trial;
+(1) awarding compensatory damages in an amount not less than $50,000,000, or as determined at trial;